stevenTerra/docs/docs/Concepts/glossary.md

 ## Testnet

 A version of the mainnet just for testing.
 The testnet does not use real coins.
 You can use the testnet to get familiar with transactions.
+To learn how to use the testnet, visit the [testnet guide](/How-to/Terra-Station/Testnet.md).

 ## The Terra ecosystem

 A quickly expanding network of decentralized applications built on the Terra protocol.
+To explore, visit the [ecosystem page](/Reference/ecosystem.md).

 ## The Terra protocol

 The leading decentralized and open-source public blockchain protocol for algorithmic stablecoins.
 Using a combination of open market arbitrage incentives and decentralized oracle voting, the Terra protocol creates stablecoins that consistently track the price of any fiat currency.
+To learn more about how the protocol works, visit the [Terra protocol concepts page](/Concepts/Protocol.md).

 ## Tobin tax